terrorizer1980/litmus/Converting-a-module-to-use-Litmus.md

 This tutorial will give you a step by step guide on how to manually convert a module to use litmus.

 ### Gemfile
 Add the following lines to your `Gemfile` in the `group :system_tests` section.
 You will find this file in the root directory of your module.
+By including this line, we make sure that puppet_litmus library is included in the module.
 ```
 gem 'puppet_litmus', git: 'https://github.com/puppetlabs/puppet_litmus.git'

 ```

 ### Rakefile
 Add the following line to the **top** of your `Rakefile`.
 You will find this file in the root directory of your module.
+By including this line, we make sure that litmus rake tasks are included in the module.
 ```
 require 'puppet_litmus/rake_tasks'
 ```